Gosayram/kaniko/README.md

 # kaniko - Build Images In Kubernetes

 > [!IMPORTANT]
 > This repository is a **modern fork** of the original [Gosayram/kaniko](https://github.com/Gosayram/kaniko) project, now maintained by [Gosayram](https://github.com/Gosayram).
 The original Google Kaniko repository was archived on Jun 3, 2025.
-This fork continues development and maintenance to ensure the container image building tool remains available and functional for the community, with **modern Go 1.24+ infrastructure, full OCI 1.1 compliance, and built-in multi-architecture support**.
+This fork continues development and maintenance to ensure the container image building tool remains available and functional for the community, with **modern Go 1.24+ infrastructure, full OCI 1.1 compliance, built-in multi-architecture support, secure rootless execution by default, advanced caching capabilities, enhanced logging and monitoring, and intelligent registry optimization**.

 [![Go Report Card](https://goreportcard.com/badge/github.com/Gosayram/kaniko)](https://goreportcard.com/report/github.com/Gosayram/kaniko)
 [![Version](https://img.shields.io/badge/Version-1.25.1-blue)](.release-version)

 ![kaniko logo](logo/Kaniko-Logo.png)

-kaniko is a modern tool to build container images from a Dockerfile, inside a container or Kubernetes cluster, featuring **built-in multi-architecture support, full OCI 1.1 compliance, and enhanced registry compatibility**.
+kaniko is a modern tool to build container images from a Dockerfile, inside a container or Kubernetes cluster, featuring **built-in multi-architecture support, full OCI 1.1 compliance, enhanced registry compatibility, and secure rootless execution by default**.

 kaniko doesn't depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
 This enables building container images in environments that can't easily or securely run a Docker daemon, such as a standard Kubernetes cluster.
-The modern implementation includes **native multi-platform coordination without privileged operations** and **excellent OCI compliance**.
+The modern implementation includes **native multi-platform coordination without privileged operations**, **excellent OCI compliance**, and **automatic rootless security mode** for enhanced safety.

 kaniko is meant to be run as an image: `ghcr.io/gosayram/kaniko`.
 We do **not** recommend running the kaniko executor binary in another image, as it might not work as you expect - see [Known Issues](#known-issues).